ikeyike/the-shop-inventory-system/README.md

 - **Duplicate Handling:** Skips images already processed and logs them as "Duplicate".
 - **Unmatched Image Management:** Moves unmatched images to `/unmatched/` with logging.
 - **Error Logging:** Tracks errors in `processed_images.csv` with relevant status codes.
+- **Image and Folder Cleanup:** Automatically deletes images and folders in `TheShopRawUploads` after processing.
 - **Google Sheets Integration:** Updates Google Sheets with image paths and variants.
+- **Manual Variant Logging:** Allows manual logging of Toy # and Variant combinations using `multi_image_renamer.py` for unmatched or variant-specific entries.

 ---